Have you noticed any red, itchy, and scaly rashes on your scalp? If yes, there are high chances that you may have seborrheic dermatitis.

 Foods that taste bitter such as bitter gourd, works best to control seborrheic dermatitis.
-Intake foods rich in vitamin C, such as citrus fruits, bell peppers, and plenty of leafy greens, tomatoes, sweet potatoes, and almonds regularly.
+Consume foods rich in vitamin C, such as citrus fruits, bell peppers, and plenty of leafy greens, tomatoes, sweet potatoes, and almonds regularly.

 C. Ayurvedic Therapies

 You can regularly undergo Ayurvedic panchakarma therapies such as Abhyangam, Virechan, Murdha thailam, Nasyam, etc. with dosha-specific herbal formulations to heal seborrheic dermatitis.